txtsd/mcrpc/README.md

 # Minecraft Resource Pack Comparator
 MCRPC checks your resource pack against any version of Minecraft to show resources missing from your pack for that version.
+It can also compare any two versions of Minecraft and show missing (added) files.

 ## Installation and usage

+Download the correct binary from the [latest release](https://github.com/txtsd/mcrpc/releases/latest) for your platform.

+Double-click it, or launch it via your terminal of choice.
+Follow the prompts, and you will get a list of missing resources.

+## Development
 Clone the repo
 ```
 git clone https://github.com/txtsd/mcrpc.git